 Or you could also use the following syntax:

 STEP 4: Checking the latest Firmware for your device

-Since we are done with the installation, its time to begin the process to download Samsung OTA Updates using the Samloader tool.
+Since we are done with the installation, it’s time to begin the process of downloading Samsung OTA Updates using the Samloader tool.
 For that, the first step requires checking the latest firmware file for your Samsung device.
 Then syntax for that will be:

 samloader checkupdate [model] [region]

 For example, if your device is a T-Mobile Samsung Galaxy S20 Ultra, then the above command will translate to: